Chef & Partner

 At each turn and in each ancient city, there is a magical recipe to be learned and adapted, and through her cooking, Chef Simone shares the story of the experience and the flavors and dishes experienced during that special time.

-Emmeline worked at Wylie Dufresne's Alder and was a fromagère at Casellula while also leading the restaurant's social media and marketing efforts.
+Emmeline worked at Wylie Dufresne’s Alder and was a fromagère at Casellula while also leading the restaurant’s social media and marketing e orts.
+She is privileged to be able to continue her passion for storytelling and bringing people together over a meal.

-In her other life, Emmeline also works as a journalist covering education.
-She is editor of TopSheet and senior editor for special projects at The 74, a nonprofit education news website.
-She previously worked for The Huffington Post and The Wall Street Journal.
-She earned a B.A. in public policy and certificate in policy journalism and media studies from Duke University, and studied science, ethics and policy while at the University of Oxford.
+Emmeline started her career as a journalist covering economics and education.
+She’s been Senior Editor for Special Projects at The 74, a nonpro t education news website, and was the launching editor of RealClearEducation.
+She previously worked for The Hu ngton Post and The Wall Street Journal.
+She earned a B.A. in public policy and a certi cate in policy journalism and media studies from Duke University, and studied science, ethics, and policy while at the University of Oxford.

-Tracy Qiu is the social media and marketing guru and a partner for LTNS.
-She grew up eating rice noodle and it became a lifelong passion for her to find the best rice noodle dishes anywhere she goes.
+Tracy grew up eating rice noodle and it became a lifelong passion for her to find the best rice noodle dishes anywhere she goes.
 She was born in Guangxi and frequently traveled to Yunnan to visit her relatives when she was young.
 The local noodle dishes from the two provinces have influenced her taste for bold flavors and fresh ingredients.
 Rice noodles were literally her breakfast every day until she left China at the age of 15.
 It was a depressing day when she realized there was no such thing as a "rice noodle shop" in America, like there was everywhere in her hometown.
 You can only imagine how excited she is to help bring one to New York.

 With bachelor's degree in film and economics from U.C Berkeley, Tracy started her career in television as a producer in the San Francisco Bay Area.
 After moving to New York, she worked at Cartier before starting her own e-commerce businesses specializing in curated fashion brands.
 She has further sharpened her skill in branding and marketing as she runs her business day in and day out.